Knowledgeable Counseling On Severance Agreements

 Get In Touch With Us Today

-Whether you’re an employer considering offering an employee a severance package or have questions about this option as a way to remedy an employment dispute, our firm is available to answer any of your questions.
+Whether you’re an employer considering offering an employee a severance package or have questions about this option as a way to remedy an employment dispute, attorney Hamilton’s firm is available to answer any of your questions.

-To schedule an initial consultation to discuss the specifics of your case, call 800-742-1490 or send us a message online.
-Appointments are available for your convenience at our offices in Princeton, New Jersey.
+To schedule an initial consultation to discuss the specifics of your case, call 800-742-1490 or send her a message online.
+Appointments are available for your convenience at her offices in Princeton, New Jersey.